-In 2019 WHP and Wyoming Trucking Association teamed up to educate the public pertaining to Human Trafficking.
-They would reach out to drivers during Truck Driver Appreciation Week by handing out decals and prepared information (dvd's etc).
-In 2020 WHP had 2 planned events at Truck Stops along I-80 along with the Truck Driver Appreciation Week event.
+WHP and Wyoming Trucking Association team up to educate the public pertaining to Human Trafficking.
+They reach out to drivers during Truck Driver Appreciation Week by handing out brochures, decals and prepared information (dvd's etc).
+There are carrier presentations and education at CDL schools.
+In the winter, there are planned events at Truck Stops along I-80 to educate for the signs of human trafficking.
 Human trafficking brochures are at all ports.